vflopez77/Election_Analysis/README.md

 ```

   ## Summary
-The script used for this election is fast and accurate, and can be applied to any type of election.
-For a primary election, with a subsequent run-off election, it can easily be modified to find the top <b><i>n</i></b> number of candidates to be enterd in the run-off.
+The script used for this election is fast and accurate.
+It can easlily be adapted to any type of election.
+For a primary election, with a subsequent run-off election, it can be modified to find the top <b><i>n</i></b> number of candidates to be enterd in the run-off.
 It can also be altered to process election results by Congressional District for House elections.
-This solution will answer all of your election data processing needs.
+This solution, with minor adjusments, will answer all of your election data processing needs.